SQL Index Fragmentation and Statistics

 - Avg.
 Page Density (full)......................................: 43.20%

 1. Starting with the line: Table: 'tblIntDiscoveredItems' (1364915934); index ID: 1, database ID: 5.

 2. Pages Scanned – rule of thumb is to ignore tables with less than 1,000 pages.
 SQL processes will run through tables with less than a thousand pages quickly enough to not cause any noticeable latency.

 3. Logical Scan Fragmentation – item order within an extent (explained next).
-When Logical Scan Fragmentation reaches above 10%, latency will begin to be apparent and once Logical Scan Fragmentation reaches above 50% , the index is not used by SQL when executing stored procedures that would normally make use of the index.
-Not using an available index forces SQL to use table scan, which is a record by record read through the table.
+When Logical Scan Fragmentation reaches above 10%, latency will begin to be apparent and once Logical Scan Fragmentation reaches above 50% , the index usage is significantly slower when executing stored procedures that make use of the index.

 4. Extent Scan Fragmentation – page order fragmentation.
 An extent is 8 pages of index.
 An extent is loaded into memory when an index is called.
 If the pages are out of order to an extent of over 70% fragmentation, noticeable latency will occur.

 5. Avg.
 Page Density (full) – is the percentage of data that fills each index page.
 If the percentage is below 50%, each Extent read into memory will be equivalent to less than 4 pages of index data instead of the optimal 8 pages.
 Once maintenance is performed to alleviate index fragmentation, the average page density will increase to above 90%.